 What is planned for the service of the Castermant district, the town hall district and the Terre-Ciel shopping centre in Chelles?

-The project will be accompanied by a reorganisation of the local bus network precisely defined shortly before the project is put into service in view of the evolution of uses.
+The project will be accompanied by a precisely defined reorganisation of the local bus network 2 to 3 years before the project is put into operation.
 Lines other than the Bus Bords de Marne will then make it possible to maintain the service between the Chelles - Gournay station, the town hall and the shopping centre.